 A 'ComponentInstance' represents an active, functional entity of the 'TestConfiguration', which contains it.
 Its main purpose is to exchange information with other connected components via 'Interaction's.
 It acts either in the role of a 'Tester' or an 'SUT' component.

 A 'ComponentInstance' derives the 'GateInstance's, 'Timer's, and 'Variable's from its 'ComponentType' for use within a 'TestDescription'.
 However, component-internal 'Timer's and 'Variable's shall be only used in 'TestDescription's if the role of the component is of 'Tester'.
-When a 'ComponentInstance' is created, a 'Timer' shall be in the idle state (see clause 7.2.8) and a 'Variable' shall have the value 'NoneValue' (see clause 6.2.15).
+When a 'ComponentInstance' is created, a 'Timer' shall be in the idle state (see clause 7.2.8) and a 'Variable' shall have the value <undefined> (see clause 6.2.15).

 Generalization